 Figure 1.2.7: TARGET based set-up

-The demonstrator consists in nine modules, each capable to read 64 channels equipped with SiPM, control the bias voltage and implement a first level of trigger logic.
-The modules will be interfaced to a backplane where a second level of trigger logic between neighbour modules will be implemented, as well as the communication link via Ethernet protocol.
+The demonstrator consists of nine modules, each of which is capable of reading out 64 channels equipped with SiPMs, controlling their bias voltages andincludes a first level of trigger logic.
+The modules will be interfaced to a backplane where a second level of trigger logic between neighbouring modules will be implemented, as well as an Ethernet communications link.

 As an alternative to the Target chip, a solution based on a different sampling chip, the DRS4, has been studied by using the SPEC-DRS4 test board already designed for the HISCORE experiment.
-The board features include 8 input channels, 12-bit ADC for digitization, a readout via USB (Fig.1.2.8).
+The board includes 8 input channels, a12-bit ADC for digitization, and readout via USB (Fig.1.2.8).